 Food Standards Australia and New Zealand (FSANZ) Consumer and Public Health Dialogue

 The Consumer and Public Health Dialogue (CPHD) provides a means by which FSANZ can engage in deeper consultation with peak consumer and public health bodies and academics.
 The objective is to improve FSANZ’s awareness and understanding of community food and health issues and public priorities and provide a more effective food regulatory response.

 Find out more about FSANZ’s Consumer and Public Health Dialogue here.

 National Measurement Institute (NMI) Consumer and Industry Liaison Committee

 The Consumer and Industry Liaison Committee’s principal purposes are to allow representatives of NMI, industry and consumers to exchange views about trade and regulatory matters as they relate to trade measurement and to formulate advice to NMI aimed at improving the efficiency and effectiveness of the regulatory framework and service levels.

 Find out more about the NMI Consumer and Industry Liaison Committee here.

 Improved consumer research and advocacy

-CFA strongly supports the activities of the above committees.
+CFA strongly supports the purpose and activities of the above committees.
 Some work very well while others could be improved.
-ASIC CAP in particular has a strong structure with an independent chair and control of its own agenda, strong buy in from ASIC Commissioners and senior management and has at times been responsible for allocating its own research budget.
+ASIC CAP in particular has a strong structure with an independent chair, control of its own agenda, strong buy in from ASIC Commissioners and senior management and has at times been responsible for allocating its own research budget.
 The ACCC Consumer Consultative Committee also has many of these qualities, as has the newly formed AFCA Consumer Panel.
 We encourage ACMA and other regulators to adopt the key features of the ASIC model.